wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

-upper left cube - start recording the data upper right cube - stop recording the data lower left cube - saving data (see "s" keybinding) lower right cube - loading data (see "l" keybinding)
+upper left cube - start recording the data upper right cube - stop recording the data lower left cube - saving data (see "s" keybinding) lower right cube - loading data (see "l" keybinding) far left cube - wipe record (see "w" keybinding) far right cube - replay data (see "p" keybinding)

 Note: All commands will stop the recording process.
-There is no way
+There are very
-      to replay the recorded or loaded data yet.
+      basic replay functions (displaying the position and the gaze direction of the user using primitive shapes).
 Saving data will always result in a new file being created.
 The files will all be called "testX", where X is the automatically detected file count and can usually be found under the path: